Håndtér effektivt lokalisering til både Android- og iOS-apps uden at oversætte de samme strenge to gange.

 Når den først uploadet streng er oversat, vil den skjulte dublet automatisk få denne oversættelse grundet den valgte indstilling Skjul.
 På denne måde vil oversættere kun behandle de unikke, synlige tekster.
 Når oversættelsen af den synlige streng opdateres, opdateres oversættelserne for dens skjulte dubletter også.
 The project owner and managers can easily distinguish duplicate strings with the help of labels HIDDEN and DUPLICATE, which are automatically added by the system.
 Ved eksport fås både Android- og iOS-filer med de relevante oversættelser.

-If some source strings for iOS and Android are the same but differ only in terms of the placeholder, we recommend selecting the Unify Placeholders option in the Settings tab.
+If some source strings for iOS and Android are the same but differ only in placeholders, we recommend selecting the Unify Placeholders option in the project’s Settings > Import > Source Strings.

 It’s also possible to add/modify new strings online in the project for Android XML and iOS Strings files via the Strings section of the project.
 Read more about String Editing.